 Charter availability posts (i.e. one ways) and trip requests may be posted only to the Charter Availability announcement list.

-Do not post resumes or job openings to lists other than the Contract Jobs Air Mail list.
+Do not post resumes or job openings to Air Mail.

 Air Mail is provided as a service of the National Business Aviation Association (NBAA).
 NBAA is not responsible for the opinions and information posted on Air Mail by others.
 NBAA disclaims all warranties with regard to information posted on Air Mal, whether posted by NBAA or its members.
 In no event shall NBAA be liable for any special, indirect or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, arising out of or in connection with the use of or performance of any information posted on Air Mail.